qforestlab/riscan-registration-VZ400/6_coarse_co-registration.md

 There are two cases:
 * Problems with co-registration of the tilted scan.
 This can be easily fixed when the upright scan at the same location is registered.
 * Problems with co-registration of the upright scan.

-This is more tricky.
+Moreover, there are different ways to do manual coarse co-registration.
+Here we give one option for both cases.

 ## Steps
-### Fixing case 1 (tilted scan) - option 1
+### Fixing case 1 (tilted scan)
 One way to manually co-register a tilted scan is by manually picking tiepoints in the upright and tilted scan at the same location.

 First we need to visualise the upright and tilted scan in 2D view: